hmcts/ccd-logstash/README.md

 # ccd-logstash

-This repository enables you to build a Logstash image and deploy CCD Logstash.
+This repository contains a pipeline that allows build a Logstash image and deploy an instance Logstash for CCD.